And what are those wisdom and power?

 - Ramadhan fasting avoids us from bad behaviors.

 It teaches us to control our anger, our prejudices, and excessive emotion, which in most cases brings our remorse towards ourselves.
 It thus, teaches us about forgiveness and understanding.
 When Ramadhan month ends, Muslims celebrate it as Id’l Fitr (or Idul Fitri, or Aid-al-Fitr).
-One of the cultures on this joyful day is to forgive one another, so that our relationships start afresh.🙂
+One of the cultures on this joyful day, at least in Indonesia, is to forgive one another, so that our relationships start afresh.

 - Ramadhan leads us to be thankful.

-As mentioned above, fasting helps us to feel how less fortunate people live.
+As I mentioned, fasting helps us feel how less fortunate people live.
 But unlike them, we have the “time limit”.
 After dusk, after the break, we can consume more or less whatever we want.
 This opportunity, which is not available for everyone, teaches us to be thankful for everything we have and can have, for all blessings and favors from Him.

 - Ramadhan teaches us about patience.

 During fasting, we must hold our desires towards certain things.
-For faith and love in God as a reason, we control ourselves to refrain from our favorite food, from the oh-so-fun lunch breaks, from making love to our adoringly irresistible wife or husband😉, and from hurting other person’s feelings, until dawn falls.
-Patience is the number one principle during Ramadhan, and it will be our virtue to continue it even after the month ends.
+For faith and love in God as a reason, we control ourselves to refrain from our favorite food, from the oh-so-fun lunch breaks, from making love to our adoringly irresistible wife or husband, and from hurting other person’s feelings.
+Patience is the number one principle during Ramadhan, and it should be our virtue to continue it even after the month ends.

 Related to point 6, Ramadhan fasting teaches us about truthfulness, which are essentially about being devoted to God Almighty.
 No matter how deep our local culture about Ramadhan is, nobody knows whether we’re really fasting or we’re only saying so.
 We can always lock our kitchen door and eat alone inside.
 We can always pretend we’re suffering from not smoking, when actually we have taken one or two sticks inside the washroom.
 Nobody knows for sure, apart from ourselves and God.
 Do we do it for Him and Him only, or merely to show people that we’re somewhat faithful?
 Thus Ramadhan teaches, and somehow “tests” us, to be faithful, truthful, respectful, to ourselves and moreover, to God.